Skip to main content

 Concealed Carry License Required?

-Wyoming issues conceal carry permits, but they are not required for a Wyoming resident to carry a concealed firearm.
+Wyoming issues concealed carry permits, but they are not required for a Wyoming resident or lawful U.S. citizen to carry a concealed firearm.
 If a resident is eligible for a permit, they may carry a concealed firearm without a permit.
-Permits still are available for residents who wish to be able to carry a concealed firearm in states that recognize Wyoming permits.
+Permits are still available for residents who wish to be able to carry a concealed firearm in states that recognize Wyoming permits.

 Open Carried Allowed?